RedHatInsights/insights-core/docs/exception_model.rst

 Exceptions that are raised by parsers and combiners will be collected by the engine in order to determine whether to remove the parser/combiner from the dependency hierarchy, for data metrics, and to help identify issues with the parsing code or with the data.
-Specific use of :py:class:`insights.parsers.ParseException` and `SkipException` will make it much easier for the engine to identify and quickly deal with known conditions versus unanticipated conditions (i.e., other exceptions being raised) which could indicate errors in the parsing code,
+Specific use of :py:class:`insights.parsers.ParseException` and :py:class:`insights.parsers.SkipException` will make it much easier for the engine to identify and quickly deal with known conditions versus unanticipated conditions (i.e., other exceptions being raised) which could indicate errors in the parsing code,